How to blur the background in Photoshop Tutorial

 3. Place a blur pin at zero on the topic

 Your entire image will be hazy when you initially launch the field blur tool.
-By clicking on the topic and sliding the blur slider all the way down to zero, you may place a pin immediately on top of it.
+By clicking on the topic and sliding the blur slider down to zero, you may place a pin immediately on top of it.
 The background should now be hazy, and the subject should be sharp.

 Place more blur pins on the subject, one at a time, until the entire subject is sharp.
 Use as few pins as possible, but don’t be concerned if the background becomes sharper as you set them.